dandabs/ASProj/README.md

 # ASProj
-Playing around with my potential AS Level coursework for Software Systems Development through CCEA.
+My AS Level coursework for Software Systems Development through CCEA.
 Applies to the 2016 specification with 2022 ammendments.

 ## things-to-remember.txt